Last updated on 15 Apr 2014

 If you have long term medical conditions, or you've always thought that exercise wasn't for you, it can be almost impossible to think of ways you can exercise safely, comfortably and enjoyably.

-HealthWORKS Newcastle Next steps – exercise class.
-This class involves gentle movement to music helping to gradually build up your fitness and your confidence.
-For more information and times of classes please visit the Healthworks Newcastle Website.
+HealthWORKS Newcastle Next Steps – exercise class: This class involves gentle movement to music helping to gradually build up your fitness and your confidence.

-The Green Gym brings local people together to 'work out' in their local communities, through activities such as litter picking, woodland management and hedge pruning.
-Training and support is available to all members of the group, so that they can develop their skills and confidence.
+Groundwork run The Green Gym for adults who have an inactive lifestyle, feel lonely, or have mental or physical health problems.
+You can 'work out' in your local community through activities such as litter picking, woodland management and hedge pruning.
+Training and support is available so you can develop skills and confidence.
+This helps to make new friends, learn new skills, increase your fitness, to be healthier and happier.

-Newcastle United Foundation - Community offer Free Walking Football sessions.
-This is low impact exercise for over 50s on Wednesdays 4.30 to 6pm.
-Play at your own pace and meet new people.
-This may be of interest for people who want to get back into exercise and play football.
-Suitable for all abilities.
+Newcastle United Foundation - Community offer Free Walking Football sessions on Wednesdays 4.30 to 6pm.
+This low impact exercise is suitable for all abilities, as you can play at your own pace.
 The sessions take place at Complete Football, Newcastle Racecourse, NE3 5PH.
-Please note the sessions are organised by Stephen Hutchinson, Community Health Trainer at Newcastle United Foundation
+Please note the sessions are organised by Stephen Hutchinson, Community Health Trainer at Newcastle United Foundation.

 Search Project is currently running New Age Kurling sessions.
 New Age Kurling is a form of curling that can be played on any flat indoor surface.
 It is accessible, fun and can be played by people of all abilities, including wheelchair users.